-ICE technologies being developed for marine vessels generally have direct injection of the hydrogen fuel into the cylinder.
-High-pressure injection can help maintain stable combustion in the chamber [B69].
+ICE technologies being developed for marine vessels generally have separate injection of the hydrogen fuel and pilot fuel at high pressure to improve combustion stability [B69].

-Engine technologies for hydrogen as a marine fuel are being developed by several major engine manufacturers: ABC (under joint venture BeHydro with CMB [A66], MAN-ES [B70], Wartsila [B71], and Japanese Engine Corporation (J-ENG, under joint venture HyENG with Kawasaki Heavy Industries and Yanmar Power Technology [B69].
-For engines that use more than 20% hydrogen, most manufacturers project commercial readiness no earlier than 2025.
+Engine technologies for hydrogen as a marine fuel are being developed by several major engine manufacturers: ABC (under joint the venture BeHydro with CMB.TECH) [A66], MAN-ES [B70][B113], Wartsila [B71], and Japanese Engine Corporation (J-ENG, under joint venture HyENG with Kawasaki Heavy Industries and Yanmar Power Technology) [B69], and Yanmar Power Technology independently [B114].
+For engines that use more than 20% hydrogen, most manufacturer's project commercial readiness will be no earlier than 2025.

 BeHydro, however, has operated its first commercial DF engine, running on up to 85% hydrogen in gas mode, since 2020 (the balance 15% being diesel pilot fuel).
-BeHydro has not announced a release date for its spark-ignited engine line burning hydrogen as a mono-gas.
-BeHydro features a double-walled hydrogen system to prevent hazardous environments in the engine room.
-Even if 100% hydrogen utilized, exhaust aftertreatment to remove NOx may still be necessary on hydrogen ICEs, as the development of NOx components from hydrogen combustion is not well documented.
+In 2022, BeHydro has released its spark-ignited engine line burning hydrogen as a mono-gas.
+The engines feature a double-walled hydrogen system to prevent hazardous environments in the engine room.
+Even if 100% hydrogen is utilized, exhaust aftertreatment to remove NOx may still be necessary on hydrogen ICEs, as the development of NOx components from hydrogen combustion is not well documented.

-A summary of hydrogen engine developments and their estimated availability is provided in Table 34.
+A summary of hydrogen engine developments and their estimated availability is provided in Table 37.
+H2 % is given on an energy basis.
 Hydrogen engines are generally being developed as newbuilds rather than retrofit kits for existing marine engines.